John Monteith (minister): Religious institutions in Michigan

-On May 12, 1817 while on his trip east to buy books for the library, Monteith was ordained by the Presbytery of New Brunswick, his former professor Dr. Alexander leading the charge.
+On May 12, 1817, while on his trip east to buy books for the library, Monteith was ordained by the Presbytery of New Brunswick, his former professor Archibald Alexander leading the charge.
 Now fully authorized to conduct marriages, baptize and perform communion, he organized the First Protestant Society of Detroit on March 27, 1818.
 At first, this society served all Protestants in the city—Presbyterians, Methodists, Episcopalians, Baptists, etc. Gradually, as each denomination gathered strength, it broke away to form its own congregation—the Methodists in 1818, the Episcopalians in 1824.
 In 1825, the remaining members of the Society formed the First Presbyterian Church of Detroit.

 In the year the First Protestant Society was founded, a recession caused the financial support for Detroit's new institutions to falter, and so, in January 1819, Monteith again traveled to the east, this time to raise funds to build a place of worship.
-Travelling as far as Washington, D.C. and Charleston, South Carolina, he eventually cleared $1200 on the trip.
+Travelling as far as Washington, D.C., and Charleston, South Carolina, he eventually cleared $1200 on the trip.
 The building was finished and dedicated on February 27, 1820.
-On January 20, 1820 he founded the First Presbyterian Church at Monroe, the oldest institution of its denomination in Michigan.
+On January 20, 1820, he founded the First Presbyterian Church at Monroe, the oldest institution of its denomination in Michigan.

-On June 7, 1820 Monteith married Sarah Sophia Granger of Portage, Ohio, a town not far from his father's farm in Coitsville.
-Sadly, she contracted an epidemic fever while on a trip to visit her parents a mere fifteen weeks after the wedding, and died on October 9, 1820.
-When Monteith married a second time, on August 30, 1821, at Florence, Ohio to Abigail Harris, he had already resigned his post at Detroit in order to take up the professorship of Latin and Greek at Hamilton College in Clinton, New York.
+On June 7, 1820, Monteith married Sarah Sophia Granger of Portage, Ohio, a town not far from his father's farm in Coitsville.
+She contracted an epidemic fever while on a trip to visit her parents a mere fifteen weeks after the wedding, and died on October 9, 1820.
+When Monteith married a second time, on August 30, 1821, at Florence, Ohio, to Abigail Harris, he had already resigned his post at Detroit in order to take up the professorship of Latin and Greek at Hamilton College in Clinton, New York.
 From this union, eventually, nine children would be born.
+His daughter Sarah S. Monteith would marry to Colonel Nahum Ball Gates, the father-in-law of Theodore Yale Gardner.

 Hamilton College

 During his tenure as Professor of Latin and Greek at Hamilton College, John Monteith played an important role in a religious feud that nearly destroyed the young institution.
-Hamilton had been chartered in 1812, and was the third institution of higher learning in New York, after Columbia and Union College.
-In 1821, the entire faculty consisted of a president, three professors and two tutors.
-The president, Rev. Dr. Henry Davis (Yale, 1796) belonged to the New Divinity school of theology, and believed in religious revivals.
-He did not, however, approve of Charles Grandison Finney, and the particularly emotional revivals he led beginning in 1824.
+Hamilton had been chartered in 1812 and was the third institution of higher learning in New York after Columbia and Union College.
+In 1821, the entire faculty consisted of a president, three professors, and two tutors.
+Henry Davis, the president, belonged to the New Divinity school of theology, and believed in religious revivals.
+He did not, however, approve of Charles Grandison Finney and the particularly emotional revivals he led beginning in 1824.